hubotio/hubot/docs/scripting.md

 ### Error Handling

-For synchronous middleware (never yields to the event loop), hubot will automatically catch errors and emit an an `error` event, just like in standard listeners.
+For synchronous middleware (never yields to the event loop), hubot will automatically catch errors and emit an `error` event, just like in standard listeners.
 Hubot will also automatically call the most recent `done` callback to unwind the middleware stack.
 Asynchronous middleware should catch its own exceptions, emit an `error` event, and call `done`.
 Any uncaught exceptions will interrupt all execution of middleware completion callbacks.

 # Listener Middleware